Music of Indiana: Punk rock

 Lafayette is the home of Mass Giorgini's (of Squirtgun, Screeching Weasel, and Common Rider fame) Sonic Iguana Studios.
 Several legendary national and international punk bands have recorded or mastered their releases at Sonic Iguana, including platinum-selling acts such as Rise Against.
 Lafayette / West Lafayette is home to punk rock record label Oi! the boat records whose roster includes bands from around the US and Europe.
 In the 1980s, the Lafayette music scene featured bands such as Rattail Grenadier (later Squirtgun), Stone Soup (featuring Carrie Newcomer), East of Eden (with Newcomer's husband and guitarist Rob Meitus on guitar), and Styff Kytten (featuring Shannon Hoon later of Blind Melon.
 Izzy Stradlin and Axl Rose, both of whom went on to form Hollywood Rose and Guns N' Roses also emerged from the Lafayette music scene in the 1980s.

-In Northern Indiana, South Bend is home of Plinko Productions, led by Garth Plinko who recorded many of South Bend's punk bands throughout the 1990s.
-Garth is also the founding member of the Urinal Mints, who have toured all over the US and Europe.
-The band released four CDs: Vulgar Display of Ass, Minty Fresh and In the Flesh (Live CD), Fourteen'll Getcha Twenty, and Own Your Soul.
-The Urinal Mints are the main reason the Northern Indiana punk scene prospered in the late 1990s and 2000s, by bringing in several national touring acts, hosting shows, and building a network with other Midwest bands.
-Plinko Productions is also responsible for the Shit Like a Champion series, the very first local punk rock compilations.
-Wrecked Hooligan Records came into being in 2012 and has since released compilations titled No Coast, No Problem which features many of the South Bend punk bands, as well as bands throughout the Midwest.
-South Bend was also home to The Aakata's.
-The Aakata's are widely credited with keeping the punk torch lit in northern Indiana.
-From their earliest days as a band, The Aakata's stood apart from their punk peers with their musicianship, as well as their lyrics.
-The Aakata's style often draws comparison with the Clash and Sex Pistols.
-The Aakata's emerged as a response to what was perceived to be the increasingly safe and bloated punk rock, heavy metal and manufactured alternative music of the mid-1990s.
-The band created various controversies during their career which captivated the Indiana punk scene, but often eclipsed their music.
-Their shows and tours repeatedly faced difficulties from authorities, and public appearances often ended in disaster and riot.
-The group went on hiatus in 2004.

-Music groups from the MySpace music era originated in Greenwood, Indiana such as crunkcore group Dot Dot Curve.